akechi-haruka/LAHEE/README.md

 Additionally, you can also install http://localhost:8000/lahee.user.js, if you are running a userscript manager to add a button to the real RetroAchievements website to import sets directly to LAHEE.

+## Adding achievements (via RAIntegration)

+From LAHEE 1.11 and above, you can use RAIntegration / "RetroAchievements Development" to add and modify achievements directly in LAHEE via the Upload/Promote/Demote buttons.

 ## Adding achievements (manually / custom)

 Achievement definitions must be placed in `<root>\<Data>\<gameid>-<optional_label>.<extension>`